CW987/spoonly/README.md

 User Stories
-🐿️ As a user, I want to have a user profile page when logged in, to see all of my activiy (recipes, creations and comments) 🐿️ As a user, I want to be able to add the recipe (or a link to) a recipe I make each day in an easy, accessible manner 🐿️ As a user, I want to be able to add a review and a rating of the recipe 🐿️ As a user, I want to be able to comment on other people's creations
+🐿️ As a user, I want to have a user profile page when logged in, to see all of my activity (recipes, creations and comments) 🐿️ As a user, I want to be able to add the recipe (or a link to) a recipe I make each day in an easy, accessible manner 🐿️ As a user, I want to be able to add a review and a rating of the recipe 🐿️ As a user, I want to be able to comment on other people's creations